roundhousedesigns/calendario/README.md

 ## TODO

 -   Poll for updates for when something edited outside Calendar.io
--   Mobile
-    -   Make it less terrible
+-   Your CSS is a fucking nightmare, fix it and organize it

 ## Roadmap